steview-d/eliquids-page-template/README.md

 ### Changing font size / weight

-All text will have a class, such as `h1`, `p-normal' etc. You can change these classes to adjust the font size and weight.
+All text will have a class, such as `h1`, `p-normal` etc. You can change these classes to adjust the font size and weight.
 Each block will have a red box above it, which shows the current class and any associated heading & text elements.

-To copy the styles of, for example, an h2 heading, you would just replace the value inside the class.
+To copy the styles of, for example, a h2 heading, you would just replace the value inside the class.
 So, if your block shows

 ```
 <h1 class="h1">Lorem ipsum dolor sit amet consectetur</h1>